top of page

 Design Resources for Homelessness provides information to diverse groups:

-• Shelter-sponsoring non-profit organizations
+• Shelter- or supportive housing-sponsoring non-profit organizations

 • Policy-making bodies

-• Design researchers, educators and students interested in public service design, including the design of facilities that serve unhoused people.
+• Design researchers, educators, and students interested in public service design, including the design of facilities that serve unhoused people.

 homepage splash1.jpg

-Kearney Emergency Services Center, Tallahassee Florida
+Kearney Emergency Services Center, Tallahassee, Florida

 CRA Architects